PersonXXIII/Smart-Irrigation-System-API/README.md

 # Smart-Irrigation-System-API
 #
 **INTRODUCTION<br>**
-The API is used to predict for prediction of Soil Status.<br>
+The API is used to predict for prediction of Soil Status.
+The Training model for this is <a href="https://github.com/PersonXXIII/Smart-Irrigation-System-Training">here.</a> and for the IoT system, you can visit the repo <a href="https://github.com/PersonXXIII/Smart-Irrigation-System-IoT">here.</a><br>
 #
 **ROUTES<br>**
 | **Routes** | **Desc** |